Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>I3S supports storage of triangle meshes via <em>triangles</em> geometry type.</p>

-<p>Both 3D Objects as well as Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
+<p>Both 3D Object as well as Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes with reduced level of detail representations of the mesh, segmented by features, available in the interior nodes as described above.</p>

 See <a href="#_6_7">Geometry</a> section for more discussion on the geometry format and storage models.